ABOUT PALESTINE, TEXAS

 The city has two colleges that provide education and technical training.
 Trinity Valley Community College-Palestine offers a variety of academic transfer courses and vocational-technical programs.
 The UT Tyler-Palestine Campus currently offers courses in Nursing, Business, Education, Health and History.

 The city features charming bed & breakfasts in restored Victorian homes, modern hotels, and restaurants filled with diverse fare for residents and visitors to enjoy.
 Popular attractions include the Texas State Railroad, The Museum for East Texas Culture, The Texas Theatre and several local wineries.
 Palestine is home to over 1,800 historic sites; including churches, buildings, monuments, cemeteries, museums and more.
-View a full list of area attractions and accommodations from the Palestine Visitor’s Center.
+View a full list of area attractions, upcoming events in Palestine Tx and accommodations from the Palestine Visitor’s Center.

 Main Street District & Old Town